-The underground system (Metro) links all the central zones of the city and has stations in the main tourist areas, marked with the letter “M”.
-It runs from 5 am to midnight, Monday – Thursday, Sundays and public holidays – and from 5 am to 2 am on Fridays.
-On Saturdays and the eve of public holidays – 1 January, 24 June, 15 August and 24 September – services run all night.
-Read more about the Metro System…..
+The underground system (Metro) links all the central zones of the city.
+It has stations in the main tourist areas, marked with the letter “M”.
+The Metro operates from 5 am to midnight, Monday – Thursday, Sundays and public holidays.
+It operates from 5 am to 2 am on Fridays.
+On Saturdays and the eve of public holidays, the services run through the night.

-Most people prefer to use taxis at night for speed and comfort.
-Taxis can be found any day and any time.
+Most people prefer to use taxis at night for speed, safety and comfort.
+Taxis can be found anywhere at all times.
 They are yellow and black and have their licence number displayed on the side.
 You can hail them in the street when they have the green light on.
 They can also be found at ranks on Barcelona’s central streets and squares.
-There is a radio taxi service – the taxi will come and pick you up from wherever you like.
-Tariffs are displayed inside the taxis and show the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.
-Read more about taxi services…..

 Cycling & Walking

-Getting around Barcelona by cycle is healthy and gives you the opportunity to see the sights close up.
-There are countless bike hire locations around town (ask at a visitor office for the closest), and also Barcelona has an increasing variety of cycle lanes.
-Barcelona’s Bicing City Bike System is mostly used by residents of Barcelona because it is intended as a public transport service for short bicycle journeys of maximum 30 minutes in duration.
-For this reason it is not really suitable as a sightseeing bicycle option and so for tourists visiting Barcelona, we recommend renting bikes at the many tourist bike rental companies who rent bikes at affordable hourly rates.
+Getting around Barcelona by cycle bike is gives you the opportunity to see the sights close up, plus it’s also a good way to stay healthy.
+There are countless bike hire locations around town.
+Also, Barcelona has an increasing variety of cycle lanes which helps you stay safe in the busy city traffic.
+Barcelona’s Bicing City Bike System is mostly used by residents because it is intended as a public transport service for short bicycle journeys, maximum 30 minutes.
+For this reason it is not well suited for tourists who are looking to hire a bike for the whole day.
+We recommend renting bikes at the many tourist bike rental companies instead.
+Rates are affordable and charges at an hourly rate.